Sly 2: Band of Thieves: New elements

 Several new gameplay elements are introduced.
 Guards now pop out at random moments, and execute one of two types of behavior depending on the geometry of the part of the level they are standing on.
-They also have more advanced artificial intelligence, being able to climb up pipes, meaning Sly can still be hit by them even when already on a rooftop.
+They also have more advanced artificial intelligence (AI), being able to climb up pipes, meaning Sly can still be hit by them even when already on a rooftop.
 Additionally, the guards do not catch the player character simply by seeing them, but rather if a display on the screen and sound cue indicates it.
-Enemies include the boars in Paris, and elephants in India.
+Enemies include the wild boars in Paris, and elephants in India.

 Sly, Bentley and Murray have different abilities that the tasks required utilization of one or more of.
 Bentley, who plans missions and contributes technical skills to the group, follows a more cloak and dagger approach to stealth.
 He can't climb poles or jump very far, but he is equipped with a sleep-dart crossbow and countdown bombs to defeat enemies or sabotage enemy equipment.
-Bentley can use his computer skills to hack villains' computers, bringing the player to a top-down shooter-like mini-game.
+Bentley can use his computer skills to hack villains' computers, bringing the player to a top-down shooter-like minigame.
 Murray serves as the gang's brawn, with punches and belly flops.
 His brute strength allows him to take on groups of strong enemies by himself with powerful hooks and uppercuts.
 He can pick up objects and enemies to throw and his "thunder flop" attack can stun and destroy enemies.
 His strength allows him to help the gang with heavy-duty tasks.

 Unlike the first game, where a life is lost if Sly was noticed by a guard or injured once, Sly 2: Band of Thieves provides the playable character multiple hit points.
 Each character has a health bar and a special bar.
 Health is diminished every time the character is attacked or hits a hazard.
 If it is depleted entirely, the player must restart any current mission and respawn at another location.
 The orange special bar depletes whenever a character uses a powerup.
 If the special bar hits zero, powerups can not be used.
 Some powerups are required in order to complete certain missions.
 Both bars (health and special) can be refilled by obtaining health pickups that are in the shape of a red cross, which are found behind destructible objects like boxes and tables.
 Murray has the most health, while Bentley has the least.